 - It would be useful to have a cell phone, hard-wired telephone, or computer system in the shelter location to assist in obtaining additional information as well as being able to report any life-threatening conditions.

-Follow the shelter in place procedures in the Active Shooter, Tornado Warning, or Hazardous Materials release located in this document, as applicable.
+Follow the shelter in place procedures in the Active Threat, Tornado Warning, or Hazardous Materials release located in this document, as applicable.